pgailinas/videoqa-representation-comparison/docs/References.md

 # References

+This page collects the principal technical references used throughout the project.
+The references are organized by the major components of the experimental framework, including the benchmark dataset, baseline multimodal model, pretrained CLIP representations, self-supervised autoencoder learning, and recent research related to Video Question Answering (VideoQA) and video representation learning.

+The collection is intended to provide readers with convenient access to the primary papers, software repositories, and supporting resources referenced by the notebooks and accompanying documentation.

 ## NExT-QA VideoQA Benchmark Dataset

 * <a href="https://arxiv.org/abs/2105.08276" target="_blank" rel="noopener noreferrer">NExT-QA: Next Phase of Question Answering to Explain Temporal Actions (2021)</a>